stillatmylinux/too-slow/README.md

 # too-slow
-A WordPress plugin to for a page to load slowly
+A WordPress plugin use to force a page to load slowly.
+Just for testing.

+# Shortcode
+[too_slow seconds="10"]